ernierasta/MagikINFO-MagikSrv-docker-img/README.md

 * `--restart always` - keeps container running, restarts it automatically,
 * `-p6810:6810` - expose communication server port to the host,
 * `-d` - run in background (detach console).

+In `MagikSrv` directory, there are files which ends up in tarball downloaded from our servers when building docker image.
+I am including it here for completeness.